ActiveState/homework/windows-build/EVALUATION.md

 * Documentation is in Markdown
 * Adding a new Python package is trivial
 * Adding a new C library is simple
-* `BLOSC` library is compiled externally rather than using the version supplied with `cblosc`